 The other source of language specific localization is in the surveys themselves.
 These translations for each survey consist of the survey title, overview, and each group, question, answer, and label set text.
 All these translations are stored in SQL database tables.
-Normally, a survey developer must define all the desired translations beyond the base language.
+Normally, a survey developer must define all the desired translations beside the base language.

 Languages for administration interface and built-in messages for survey participants

-The public survey screens and the admin interface can be localized so that built-in messages and text will appear in your preferred language.
+The public survey screens and the admin interface can be localized so that built-in messages and text appear in your preferred language.
 For example "yes" and "no" would appear as "ja" and "nein" in the Deutsch/German version.
 LimeSurvey has about 50 different languages of built-in messages already translated.
 To see the translation status for these languages please follow the link:

 You can create/update your own translation locally by using these instructions: